Couples therapy in Broomfield, CO can help when you feel disconnected from your partner.

 Couples get stuck in their patterns and end up hurting each other repeatedly.
 The more hurt, the less likely each partner is to speak openly and honestly and to ask for much needed support.
 This leads to more isolation, and more hurt, and the resentments build.
 Many couples who outwardly appear to have a perfect relationship are privately struggling with the hurt, pain, and resentment that build up over years of feeling unheard and unseen.

-The therapy session is an opportunity for you and your partner to feel emotionally connected and intimate.
+Couples counseling in Broomfield, CO is an opportunity for you and your partner to feel emotionally connected and intimate.

 It is extremely important to begin having a different kind of experience with your partner.

 When couples are fighting, not talking, or struggling to communicate, each person experiences their partner as a kind of threat.
 Your brain and body begin to associate your partner with negative feelings and experiences.
 Having different kinds of experiences with your partner, ones that feel safe, loving, kind, and respectful, begin the important process of re-wiring your physiology.
 The more experiences of safety and security you create with your partner, the more you can relax.
 When two people are in a safe and relaxed state, then they can start solving problems creatively in ways that are genuinely a win-win for both people.

 Sometimes couples worry about sharing their private experiences with a stranger.